suchyta1/Valarauko/README.md

 Use [`BuildJob.py`](https://github.com/suchyta1/BalrogMPI/blob/master/BuildJob.py) to build the Balrog jobs to submit to the queue scheduler.
 In principle, these jobs have a practically infinite number of adjustable parameters, but for many of them I've set the defaults to be what you probably want.
 You shouldn't need to ever look at a lot of the settings, so they're indeed hidden from you to start.

-There are also a lot of dependencies.
-(I have everything needed installed on the Astro cluster at BNL and Edison at NERSC.)
+As I mentioned above, there are also a lot of dependencies which need to be set up.
 One can supply a bash script to be sourced to set up all the software at the computing site.
 This is done with the `--source` command line argument.
 (See [`site-setups/Edison/y1-source`](https://github.com/suchyta1/BalrogMPI/blob/master/site-setups/Edison/y1-source.sh) as an example I use on Edison.)